gerac83/BMVC2024/index.md

 ## Call for Papers

-The 35th BMVC will be held from 25th - 28th November 2024.
-We invite papers to be submitted for the conference and ask that potential authors read the call for papers that details the topics of interest for the conference.
+<p class="text-justify">The 35th BMVC will be held from 25th - 28th November 2024.
+We invite papers to be submitted for the conference and ask that potential authors read the call for papers that details the topics of interest for the conference.</p>

 <!-- [call for papers]({{site.baseurl}}{% link calls/call-for-papers.md %}) -->